hianubhav/CLRS-STL-codes/README.md

 CLRS Part-2 contains chapter 10-17(Data Structures and Algorithm Designs Techniques).

-CLRS Part-3 contains chapter 21-25(Advanced Data Structures and Graphs).
+CLRS Part-3 contains chapter 21-25(Graphs and Other Advanced Data Structures).

 This repository does not contain codes for many advanced data structures and algoritms(such as RB Trees) or most basic data structures(such as stack,queue).
 There are already very good libraries for them so knowing about them is more useful than implementing them.